snowplow/snowplow-react-native-tracker/README.md

 ### Testing

 Currently, testing is done manually.
-PRs may not be merged until an automated test framework is introduced.
-It is recommended to use a Snowplow Mini instance to test your changes during development.
+It is recommended to use Snowplow Micro or a Snowplow Mini instance to test your changes during development.

 During development, to quickly test changes, the `.scripts/quickTest.sh` bash script can be used, assuming the DemoApp has already been built before.
 This simply replaces relevant files in the node_modules folder, and re-runs react native.